MinuMThomas/LivePlants/TESTING.md

 # JAvascript - JShint

-The only two errors came from JAvacript taken from Stripe and Mailchimp.
-I decided not to alter in case it broke the functionalities of either feature
+I found two mistakes in the JavaScript code that I borrowed from Stripe and Mailchimp.
+I chose not to change them because I was worried it might cause problems with how the Stripe and Mailchimp features work.
 [Jshint]()